 Ian has been a registered mediator under the Australian National Mediator Standards since May 2009, and before that scheme was created he was a Law Institute Accredited Specialist in mediation.

-Solicitor.
+Director, Northcote Lawyers.
 Completed Arts Law at Monash University.
 Peter spent several years practicing in specialist city law firms as well as being in-house counsel for a number of corporates in both Melbourne and Sydney.
-Presently Peter is director and principal solicitor of Northcote Lawyers dealing with wills and disputes, planning development law and conveyancing.
+Presently Peter is Director and Principal Solicitor of Northcote Lawyers dealing with wills and disputes, planning development law and conveyancing.
 Peter is an accredited criminal law specialist.

 Victorian Legal Services Commissioner and CEO of the Victorian Legal Services Board.
 These two bodies are responsible for regulating the legal profession in Victoria.
 As Commissioner, Michael receives and handles complaints about lawyers.
 He also performs important educative functions: teaching lawyers about issues of concern to the legal profession and clients, and informing the community more broadly about legal issues and the rights and obligations that flow from the client-lawyer relationship.
 The Board is responsible for issuing practising certificates, ensuring the effective regulation of the legal profession and the maintenance of professional standards.